acidonper/linking-app-chat/.openshift/README.md

 # Linking App Chat in OpenShift

-This procedure tries to give an overview of the procedure involved in deploy Linking-App-Back in an OpenShift environment, in particular OpenShift 4.2 environment.
+This procedure tries to give an overview of the procedure involved in deploy Linking-App-Chat in an OpenShift environment, in particular OpenShift 4.2 environment.

 ## Requisites